Introduction: Setting the Stage and Roadmap of the Article

 Finally, regional bodies like the European Union demonstrate the depth of integration possible when economic interdependence, legal harmonization, and supranational institutions combine to lock in peace and cooperation among erstwhile rivals.
 These examples show how institutions and shared norms can convert potential conflict into sustained collaboration, illustrating the practical power of liberalism in today’s interconnected world.

-The debate between Realism and Liberalism forms the core of much scholarship and policymaking in international relations.
+The debate of Realism vs Liberalism forms the core of much scholarship and policymaking in international relations.
 While Realism emphasizes power, survival, and the competitive nature of states operating in an anarchic international system, Liberalism highlights institutions, norms, and interdependence as pathways to cooperation and peace.
-This tension is not merely academic: it shapes defense budgets, treaty design, diplomatic posture, economic policy, and public rhetoric.
-In practice, states and policymakers oscillate between these logics depending on perceived threats, domestic politics, and historical context.
-Understanding where the two theories converge and diverge helps clarify why some crises escalate into conflict while others are resolved through negotiation, and why some leaders prioritize short-term security gains whereas others invest in long-term institutional solutions.
+The discussion of Realism vs Liberalism is not merely academic: it shapes defense budgets, treaty design, diplomatic posture, economic policy, and public rhetoric.

 Impact on Policy-Making